Default Interior Background

 75 Years of Laughs Exhibit Poster

-Visit the Leacock Museum’s permanent exhibit which features past winners of the Leacock Medal such as:
+Guests visited the Leacock Museum’s permanent exhibit which featured past winners of the Leacock Medal such as Robertson Davies, Mordecai Richler, and Farley Mowat!

-See the medals themselves, and learn information about their designer, Emanuel Hahn -- who also designed many of Canada's coins!
+Guests could see the medals themselves and learn information about their designer, Emanuel Hahn -- who also designed many of Canada's coins!

 A Leacock Love Story